rantoniello/MediaProcessors/docs/CODECS_MUXERS_LOOPBACK_EXAMPLE.md

 }
 @endcode

-Changing RTSP multiplexer / de-multiplexer settings is also possible, but is <b>discouraged</b>.
-Nevertheless, to do it, you have to take into account:
+Changing RTSP multiplexer / de-multiplexer settings is also possible.
+We have to take into account:
 - Any change on the server or client side will break the RTSP session;
 - Changes on any side, server or client, imply applying proper changes on the other side to successfully restore the RTSP session;
 - Any change on the server side reset the RTSP connection.
 As there is a connection time-out of 60 seconds, is very feasible that you would not be able to re-use the port.
 In consequence, if you have to change the server settings, make sure you are also changing the server port.

-As an example of the above, you can test:
+Get the multiplexer and de-mutiplexer representational state:

 @code
 $ curl -H "Content-Type: application/json" -X GET -d '{}' "127.0.0.1:8088/procs/2.json" &&